elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can call the break directive to stop the loop based on a specific condition.</div><br />
-  <div><strong>Technical Response:</strong> Yes, this can be achieved by using the break directive or statement to stop the loop at any time.
-This is perfect for situations that require you to stop the loop in the middle or even in several places of its body.
+  <div><strong>Technical Response:</strong> Yes, You can achieve this by using the break directive or statement to stop the loop at any time.
+This approach is ideal for cases when you need to pause the loop in the middle or at various points along its length.
 The break directive works with all traditional looping structures.
 (It does not work with forEach).<br /><br />
   </div><br />

-  <div><strong className="codeExample">Code Example:</strong> While Loop - Stopping the Loop when a number is not entered<br /><br />
+  <div><strong className="codeExample">Code Example:</strong> While Loop - Stopping the Loop when a number does not get entered.<br /><br />

   <div></div>